papyrusglobal/security_audit/README.md

 PRP token is not transferable from the creation.
 This can be changed later using function `setTransferable()` by *owner* of smart contract.

 Smart contract has public variable `totalCollected`.
 It accumulates amount of received USD during Token Generation Event.
 To calculate this value in USD when calling `mint` function we specify `_priceUsd` value used at moment of participation.
 Value **0** can be used for tokens that are minted not as part of Token Generation Event (tokens minted for bounty, etc.).
+Adding `_priceUsd` argument and `totalCollected` calculation logic is the reason the contract implements mintable behavior directly rather than inheriting from OpenZeppelin `MintableToken`.

 #### Events